Someone from Bangalore has beaten us in the race to the bottom: Justice Chelameswar

 Later, the Collegium had assumed power with regard to judges' appointment in higher judiciary.

-In 2016, then Chief Justice of India TS Thakur had asked then High Court chief justice S K Mukherjee to hold an inquiry against Bhat on certain allegations levelled by a subordinate woman judicial officer.
+In 2016, then Chief Justice of India TS Thakur had asked the High Court chief justice S K Mukherjee to hold an inquiry against Bhat on certain allegations levelled by a subordinate woman judicial officer.

 Bhat's name was later recommended after the probe had given him a clean chit.